Arbelaezch/FHIR-patient-portal/README.md

 # FHIR Patient Portal

-A patient-facing health dashboard that authenticates against Epic's EHR system using the SMART on FHIR standard and displays real patient data via Epic's FHIR R4 API.
+A patient-facing health dashboard that authenticates using the SMART on FHIR standard and displays real patient data via a FHIR R4 API.

 Built as a portfolio project to demonstrate healthcare domain knowledge and full-stack development skills relevant to EHR/EMR companies.